benber86/curve-blog/content/posts/gho-users/index.md

   </div>
 </div>

+The introduction of the [GHO Stability Module](https://docs.gho.xyz/developer-docs/gho-stability-module) and staking incentives eventually stabilized the peg.
 By Q2-24, GHO's Risk Stewards [started incrementally raising the cap](https://governance.aave.com/t/arfc-chaos-labs-risk-stewards-increase-gho-minting-cap-03-01-24/16805) and user and debt growth resumed, albeit at different paces.
 Plotting the growth rate of users & debt vs. utilization, we can see that any drop below 100% in the utilization is followed by a much larger surge in debt than in users.
 This suggests that the gaps are getting filled either by existing users borrowing more or by new users coming in with size.